Ak0sTib0r/UnderGrad/README.md

 winget install MiKTeX.MiKTeX
 ```

-This should install LaTex on your system.
+This should install LaTeX on your system.

 ### Step 2: Update MiKTeX and Configure